-Terminus TTF is a TrueType version of the great Terminus Font, a fixed-width bitmap font optimized for long work with computers.
+Terminus TTF is a TrueType version of Terminus Font, a fixed-width bitmap font optimized for long work with computers.

 This is how Terminus TTF looks like in NetBeans using mostly default settings:

 Here is how some possibly ambiguous characters look like when using Terminus TTF (from left to right: one, lowercase L, uppercase i, pipe, uppercase o, zero):

-While this TTF version contains both the original bitmaps and new, scalable outlines, the latter are pretty ugly (and may have slightly wrong proportions).
-That is because they are generated completely automatically from the bitmaps using Potrace.
+While this TTF version contains both the original bitmaps from Terminus Font and new scalable outlines, the latter are somewhat ugly (and may have slightly wrong proportions).
+That is because they are generated automatically from the original bitmaps using Potrace.